HigherGround189/icantkube/kubernetes/README.md

 # Kubernetes
 This directory is the single source of truth for the Kubernetes cluster.
-ArgoCD continuously watches this folder and automatically reconciles the cluster state to match what is committed in Git.
+ArgoCD continuously watches this folder and automatically reconciles cluster resources to match what is committed in Git.

 > [!IMPORTANT]
 > **<u>Any YAML committed to this folder is automatically applied to the cluster.</u>**